Raimeeab/password-generator/README.md

 ## Usage
 Follow the prompts on the page to select desired characters for your password generator, then click generate button to get your password.

-## Logic:
-BEGIN

-    * When user hits generate password button, it will prompt the user to input how long their password should be (min 8, max 128)
-    * This will be followed by a series of confirms
-        * "Do you want <special character> in your generated password?"
-(OK || Cancel) x4
-        * If user does not select atleast one of the options, an error message will appear and loop the confirms until criteria is met
-    * When all all prompts are answered, a password is generated to match criteria selected
-    * Password is then displayed on the page
-END

 ## Contributors
 *The Univserity of Sydney | Trilogy Education Services*